 2010 November DAISY Winner: Damaris Sanchez, RN

 Damaris has gone above and beyond to make sure that my daughter, My daughter’s, stay here has been as warm and comfortable as possible, even under a hospital environment.
-Damaris has an extremely compassionate heart which is clearly shown through her work here at MCH.
+Damaris has an extremely compassionate heart which is clearly shown through her work here at Nicklaus Children's Hospital.
 She has made sure that I, as my daugher’s Daddy, have been informed and comforted through each step of my daughter’s stay.
 My daugher has had many hospital stays in many various hospitals throughout her life and Damaris, by far, ahs been the biggest blessing of a nurse to her.

 THANKS DAMARIS AND GOD BLESS YOU!